THE LITTLE THEATRE CLASSES

 For a full listing of youth and preschool classes and workshops, and for secure registration please click the buttons below.

-** The $10 registration fee will be waived for members.
-Please notify Tina in the Business Office at tina@thelittletheatre.com.
+** The $10 registration fee will be waived for LTA members.
+Please notify Kim in the Business Office at kim@thelittletheatre.com.

-Questions regarding refunds, can be directed to the LTA Business Office Manager, Tina McCrea, at tina@thelittletheatre.com.
+Questions regarding refunds or credits, can be directed to the LTA Business Office Manager, Kim Smith-Salmon, at kim@thelittletheatre.com.

 OTHER OPPORTUNITIES